yale-stc-developer-curriculum/Yalies-On-Rails-2014-Spring/Week-5-6-Assignments.md

 For specific instructions on how we'd like you to use github for this assignment, see the [Yalies On Rails 2014 Spring Repository](https://github.com/yale-stc-developer-curriculum/Yalies-On-Rails-2014-Spring/) (the repository the wiki is on top of).

-You should be using git the whole time, making a new commit for every change you make.
-Approximately every 3-10 minutes you should make a commit.
+You should be using git the whole time.
+You should create a separate commit in github for each small change you make, probably every 3-10 minutes.
+If you haven't done this yet you can just create one commit with it all, but continue doing this in the future.

 ####Setup
 - You must use Ruby version `2.0.0-p247`